mthussain1234/tech221-iac-ansible/README.md

  - Infrastructuer automation, app deployment, config management

 - YAML
- - YAML (short for "YAML Ain't Markup Language") is a human-readable format.
+ - YAML (short for "YAML Ain't Markup Language") is language in human readable format
  - used in Ansible playbooks to define infrastructure resources and configurations in a structured way.
  - Playbokos deifne tasks to be executed on nodes
  - Playbooks can include conditionals, loops, and variables, making them a powerful way to automate complex workflows.